PhilippTrashman/S-Mate-Drone/README.md

 The Drone Camera can be turned on by clicking the corresponding Button

+The Throttle Slider can be used to adjust the Drones maximum speed, but going under 18 results in the drone not actually moving

 ### Blender:
 An additional feature is seeing the drone's rotation in Blender, you only need to set your Blender executable, a modell of the Drone is included in the Pictures folder and is set as the standard.